lilgong/virus-haplotype-benchmark/README.md

 ```

 ---
-Note that you may need to format the output file. (could used `sed`)
+Note that you may need to format the output file. (e.g., `sed`)

 ## Step 4 Evaluation
 - Merge ground truth and predicted haplotypes into a single FASTA file.

   `cat true.fasta predict.fasta > all.fasta`
 - Perform multiple sequence alignment using MAFFT.

   `mafft --auto all.fasta > all_aln.fasta`
 - Construct a phylogenetic tree with IQ-TREE.

   `iqtree -s all_aln.fasta -m GTR+G -nt AUTO -pre all_sequences`
-- Compute the distance (could be done by clustalo)
+- Compute the distance (e.g., using Clustal Omega):

   `clustalo -i all.fasta -o all_aln.fasta --outfmt=clu --force`
+- Alternatively, sequence distance, weighted UniFrac distance, as well as precision and recall can be computed using the provided Python scripts (distance.py & precision.py)